Pelosi adds 4 weeks of paid family and medical leave back into social spending bill - KESQ

 Pelosi also says that there will be a Rules committee hearing later Wednesday on the bill, known as the Build Back Better Act.

-Democrats had previously scrapped the family leave provision after failing to reach a compromise with key moderate Democratic Sen. Joe Manchin of West Virginia, who had several objections to the measure.
+Democrats had previously scrapped the family leave provision after failing to reach a compromise with key moderate Democratic Sen. Joe Manchin of West Virginia, who had several objections to the measure — a position he reiterated Wednesday.

-It’s unclear whether this means a new agreement with Manchin has been reached, especially considering Pelosi’s direct acknowledgment in her letter that Democrats “must strive to find common ground in the legislation.”

 Last week, Manchin made clear he would not budge on his position on the provision, telling reporters, “I just can’t do it.”